markaleung/actuary-simulation/Readme.md

     - Tester.py: run simulations with insurance policies, and check if success rate matches answer
         - Main.py: contains different insurance policies
 - Config.py: contains settings for the program, accessible by all modules
+- Template.py: builds template from class, used by Handler and Tester

 # Notebook
 - I've created notebook.ipynb to make it more convenient to: